mehulagg/gitlab/doc/administration/postgresql/replication_and_failover.md

 Omnibus GitLab exposes several options allowing more control over the [Patroni restoration process](#recovering-the-patroni-cluster).

-Each option is shown below with its default value in the `gitlab.rb`.
+Each option is shown below with its default value in `/etc/gitlab/gitlab.rb`.

 ```ruby
 patroni['use_pg_rewind'] = true